Batunacun2020/XGBoost-SHAP-values/README.md

 SHAP values was used to "crack the black model", XGBoost.
 SHAP values were useful for analysing the complex relationship between the different drivers of grassland degradation.
 ### Objectives
 Xilingol is located in Inner Mongolia, China, is a good case study for simulating grassland degradation due to its typical grassland.
 From 2000 to 2015, about 10.2% of the total area in Xilingol, has experienced grassland degradation.
-We are primarily interested in learning whether ML models can achieve a better predictive quality than linear methods, in addition to improving our understanding of how grassland degrades in Xilingol.
+We are primarily interested in learning whether ML models can achieve a better predictive quality than linear methods, in addition to improving our understanding of how grassland degraded in Xilingol.
 The objects in this project as following:
 (1) Can machine learning models achieve a better predictive quality than linear methods?
 (2) How can we open the nonlinear relationships of the black box model?
 Based on this objects, A set of twenty drivers was analysed using XGBoost, involving four alternative sampling strategies, and SHAP to interpret the results of the purely data-driven approach.